glueops-rip/admiral/README.md

 You will need to follow these steps in this order:

-1) Create the kubernetes infra for the desired clouder provider
+1) Create the kubernetes infra for the desired clouder providerss
-2) Deploy ArgoCD onto the kubernetes cluster
 3) Deploying the GlueOps-Platform onto the kubernetes cluster
 4) Intialize/Unseal Vault
 5) Configure Vault